Ram3Nadh/IT_Company_FrontEnd/README.md

 # IT_Company_FrontEnd
-this is done suing html and css.
+this is done using html and css.